Naturaily/Naturaily-netlify/_portfolio/artinfo.md

 challenge-column-2: >
   Simultaneously, we also started the new web application development process.
-  The requirements were clear; we had to create an easy-to-use platform for handling online real-time bidding during auctions.
-Consequently, the main challenges were stability and fast data processing.
+  The requirements were clear; we had to create an easy-to-use platform for handling online real-time bidding during auctions. <strong>Consequently, the main challenges were stability and fast data processing.</strong>
 challenge-image-1: /assets/images/portfolio/artinfo/challenge-mysql.png
 challenge-description-1: MySQL
 challenge-image-2: /assets/images/portfolio/artinfo/challenge-postgresql.png